DippingBird/LabyrinthOfTheseus/README.md

 # and all_paths as an empty collection
 GetAllAcyclicPaths(current_path: Path, goal_node: int, all_paths=[]: Collection[Path], ignore_nodes=0: int) -> Collection[Path]:
 '''Returns a list of all acyclic paths leading from the given path to the goal-node.'''
-   # If the path hasnt reached the goal yet
+   # If the path has not reached the goal yet
    if current_path.finish_node is not goal_node:
       # For all edges continuing the path
       for edge in path.following_edges: